AgroDan/aoc2025/day5/README.md

 So as long as `activeRanges` is greater trhan `0`, then you'll be adding the difference between the current position and the previous position!

 Honestly, the simplicity of this was so cool.
 Definitely one of those things where once you go over it on paper (or in my case, a whiteboard), it all just clicks, and you wonder why you never came close to anything that simple.
 At least that's how I felt.
+This surprisingly only took `513.2µs` to run!
+Note, _not_ milliseconds, *micro*seconds!